chinamike65/hugo-tuolesi/content/book4/book4en.md

 But some people create karma in their lifetime, but die very peacefully.
 It is very likely that they have exhausted their blessings in life and life.
 After the blessings are exhausted, only karma is left, so they will definitely go to hell after death.

+##### (3) Precautions before and after death

 (3) Precautions before and after death

 Before death, if someone recites sutras, such as the Diamond Sutra, the Heart Sutra, or the Buddha's name, these will be helpful.

 However, when reciting and reciting sutras, one should pay attention to observation, so as not to annoy him.